Volume Voyage: the Significance of Dynamics

 When people think of drums, they typically imagine loud, directionless cacophony.
 Drums are frequently stigmatized as nothing more than beat-making devices in the back of a band instead of the dynamic instruments they’re destined to be.

 Yeah, it’s easy to make a drum produce ear-splitting noise.
 But drums can create quiet and delicate sounds, too.
 Many styles of music require the drums to provide textures and tones instead of driving grooves.
-A drummer with the ability to play within a range of different volumes, or dynamics, can create patterns with many different layers blended together.
+A drummer with the ability to play within a range of different volumes, or dynamics can create patterns with many different layers blended together.
 But developing a wide dynamic range is much easier said than done.

 Most drummers have no trouble playing at medium and high volumes.
 But if you asked a drummer to play quietly enough to hear an acoustic guitar over the drums, the drummer may really struggle to maintain timing and the flow of the music.
 Low-volume drumming requires exceptional technique, control, and awareness.
-Below are some of the essentials regarding dynamics and a how to practice expanding your dynamic range on the drums.

 The Dynamic Spectrum